tinkerhub/maker-station/AI/Machine Learning.md

 -  Go through the above resources.
 Try out code
 -  Think about a machine learning project (or ask chatGPT for ideas) and start doing it with your learning

+## 🚀 Project Pool

+- Build a chatbot using spacy and huggingface transformers to talk about this learning paths
+- Collect dataset for indian dishes and create a food classifier app that explain various food items in India.
+- Build a malayalam fake news classifier by fine tuning a huggingface transformer model